bahrus/be-linked/README.md

 "the linkage" is optional and ignored.
 Treated as commentary.

-### Other verbs [TODO]
+### Other verbs [Untest]

 In place of "Negate" above, we can use the following verbs:

 Key               |Meaning                                                |Notes
 ------------------|-------------------------------------------------------|-----
-Clone.            |Do a structured clone of the value before passing it.  |Makes it almost impossible to experience unexpected side effects from passing an object from one component to another.
+Clone             |Do a structured clone of the value before passing it.  |Makes it almost impossible to experience unexpected side effects from passing an object from one component to another.
-Stringify.        |Do a JSON.stringify.
+Stringify         |Do a JSON.stringify.
-Objectify.        |Do a JSON.parse
-Number.           |Apply Number function of source Reference.        |Pass weak reference of the property.
+Refer             |Pass weak reference of the property.

 #### Translate scenario [Done]